-At least 7 wounded in Miami shooting
+One dead and six wounded in Miami shooting

 Some shooting victims arrived at the hospital on their own, Delva said.

 One victim was taken to University of Miami Hospital, and six others were at Jackson Memorial Hospital, according to Delva.
-Their conditions were not known.

-The shooting is being investigated, Delva said.
-Police released no information on a possible suspect or arrests.